Elastic collision rates of spin-polarized fermions in two dimensions: introduction

 The $p$-wave Feshbach resonances not only enhance the binary elastic collision but also the inelastic collisions~\cite{schmidt_three-body_2020}.
 Earlier experimental studies showed that spin-polarized fermions close to $p$-wave resonances are unstable, with a much short lifetime, due to inelastic collisions\cite{gaebler_p-wave_2007, inada_collisional_2008}.
 This shorter lifetime has led to theoretical studies to explore the reduction of inelastic collision losses in reduced dimensions~\cite{levinsen_stability_2008, kurlov_two-body_2017, fedorov_p-wave_2017}.
 On the fundamental side, fermions confined in two dimensions exhibit topological superfluid phases~\cite{read_paired_2000,ivanov_non-abelian_2001,yang_tricritical_2020} and few-body bound states~\cite{nishida_super_2013}.
 However, understanding the elastic collision rates of spin-polarized fermions in two dimensions is also important to explore the possibility of evaporation~\cite{top_spin-polarized_2021}, non-equilibrium dynamics of system~\cite{luciuk_evidence_2016,hu_resonantly_2019}, hydrodynamics~\cite{gehm_unitarity-limited_2003} and quantum transport properties~\cite{hausler_interaction-assisted_2021,maki_transport_2023}.

 In this paper, we focus on the $p$-wave elastic collision rates in a two-dimensional spin-polarized ultracold Fermi gas in the presence of a $p$-wave Feshbach resonance.
 We consider two extreme regimes of $p$-wave resonance.
 One is the non-zero-range limit in the close vicinity of resonance where the effective range term is dominant.
 We derive the analytical expression of elastic collision rates in this regime, which is in agreement with direct numerical simulations.
 Our analytical expression shows that elastic collision rates are enhanced exponentially towards the resonance.
 We have also derived an analogous analytical expression for a three-dimensional case that explains the experimental results of thermalization rates measured by Nakasuji \textit{et al}., ~\cite{nakasuji_experimental_2013}.
 The other regime is the zero-range limit where the effective range is negligible and the scattering area $A_p$ is near the background $p$-wave collision in the ultracold regime.
 In this zero-range limit, the elastic collision rate coefficient is proportional to temperature $T^2$ and scattering area $A_{p}^2$.
-We also analyze the transfer of energy from high to low velocities through $p$-wave collision near the background $p$-wave collision.
-Our analysis shows that the transfer of energy is $\sqrt{2}$ times faster than the three-dimensional case.
-This suggests that $p$-wave evaporative cooling in two dimensions can be performed better than recently achieved modest efficiency in three dimensions~\cite {top_spin-polarized_2021}.
+We also analyze the transfer of energy from high to low velocities through $p$-wave collision near the background $p$-wave collision and as well as close to the resonance.
 We also discuss the collisional stability in the presence of three-body losses.
 We show that in the region of background $p$-wave collision, the ratio of good-to-bad collision rates can be improved as compared to the three-dimensional case.

 This article is organized as follows.
 Section II describes our theoretical analysis of elastic collision rates.
 In Sec.
-III, we describe energy transfer analysis in the limit of background collision.
+III, we describe energy transfer analysis.
 In Sec.
 IV, we explore the elastic-to-inelastic collision ratio, and finally, we concluded.